 - Masks, wigs, disguises or objects that can alter the normal physical appearance

 - Drug paraphernalia

 - Anything that may pose a threat to security not listed in Contraband in the First Degree

 - Drugs which are not controlled substances

 - Anything which might pose a threat to the detention facility (if notice is provided)

 If you are being accused of Introducing Contraband by a police officer or prison guard in the Jefferson County Jail or a Freemont County Department of Corrections staff, you need an experienced attorney on your side.
 The only statement you need to make is “I want to talk with my lawyer.”
 Detention facility guards lead boring lives and they would like nothing better than to add some excitement by tricking a person into making a self-incriminating statement.
-So, instead of making any statement, contact O'Malley and Sawyer, LLC, and speak with an experienced lawyer about your case.
+So, instead of making any statement, contact Sawyer Legal Group, LLC, and speak with an experienced lawyer about your case.